cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-create-site-to-site-vpn-on-vpc.md

 ---
-title: "Create a site-to-site VPN on a VPC"
+title: "CloudStack: Create a site-to-site VPN on a VPC"
-slug: create-site-to-site-vpn-on-vpc
+slug: cloudstack-create-site-to-site-vpn-on-vpc
 ---